Dr. Mingzhe Wang

 Apart from being an active performer and educator on the clarinet, Mr. Wang is a seasoned singer.
 He was the vocal soloist in Chen Yi's Percussion Concerto accompanied by the Nashville Symphony Orchestra.
 He has performed in choruses throughout New England, as well as internationally in the United Kingdom and Hungary.
 As a founding member of the Yale Schola Cantorum, he has worked with renowned conductors such as Simon Carrington, Helmuth Rilling, Sir David Willcocks, James MacMillan, Sir Neville Marriner, and Kathy Saltzman Romey.

-Mr. Wang is currently an assistant professor of clarinet at Austin Peay State University in Clarksville, Tennessee.
+Mr. Wang is currently an associate professor of clarinet at Austin Peay State University in Clarksville, Tennessee.
 Previously, Mr. Wang taught clarinet to Yale undergraduate students and served on the faculty at the Neighborhood Music School in New Haven, Connecticut.
-He is clarinetist and of the Grammy nominated Gateway Chamber Orchestra, an active performing group he co-founded in 2008 based in Clarksville, Tennessee, and a sublist member of the Nashville Symphony.
-As a choral singer, he is a member of the Simon Carrington Chamber Singers.
+He is a co-principal clarinetist and founding member of the Gateway Chamber Orchestra, an active performing group founded in 2008 based in Clarksville, Tennessee.
+He also performs with Nashville Symphony Orchestra and Nashville Opera.

 Music/Mass Communication Building, Room 222